 Farm to School Canada Digs In! is a pan Canadian initiative designed to scale up and evaluate promising Farm to School practices in school and campus settings in urban, rural, remote and first nations communities across the country.

 Farm to Cafeteria Canada has created and maintains the only national map of activity underway in Canadian preschools, schools and universities to get more healthy and local foods in the minds and on the plates of students.
 Members of school communities engaged in growing, harvesting, purchasing, cooking, serving and eating healthy local foods have been registering their activity.
 As number of schools, students, gardens, cooking clubs and amount of local foods procured grows – so does the interest of policy makers and funders!

 Each October, Farm to Cafeteria Canada collaborates with lead agencies across the nation to organize and deliver annual Farm to School Month CANADA Campaigns.
 These national campaigns run concurrently with the US Farm to School Month campaigns organized by the US National Farm to School Network.
 Canadian campaigns are designed to engage and connect preschool, school and campus communities in activities to celebrate Farm to School.

 Farm to Cafeteria Canada has partnered with the Whole Kids Foundation to deliver grants directly to Canadian schools to support their plans to bring the local harvest into school cafeterias where is served up in a salad bar.
-In 2016, grants were delivered to 50 schools in BC and ON enabling thousands of students with opportunities to grow, harvest, cook, preserve and eat healthy local sustainable foods.
-Plans are underway to expand the grant program to additional provinces.
-Details about upcoming Farm to School Canada Grants may be found here.
+Since 2016, grants have been delivered to dozens of schools in Canada enabling thousands of students with opportunities to grow, harvest, cook, preserve and eat healthy local sustainable foods.